Elevate Your True Self

 3. Pass the interview exam

-MA in CEIC program only requires an interview exam.
+MA in ELT program only requires an interview exam.
 The interview will be conducted online.
 Our staff will contact each applicant to provide more information about the exam after the application closes.

 Once the interviews are completed, we will announce the names of the candidates accepted into the program.
 Our staff will then contact each accepted candidate individually to provide further details.